 Where you opt out of all future communications or exercise your right to erasure, we will continue to maintain a core set of personal data (name, email and/or postal address) to ensure that we do not contact you inadvertently in the future.
 We may also need to retain some financial records about you for statutory purposes (e.g. Gift Aid, anti-fraud and accounting matters).

-If you have any concerns about your personal data held by the Amarna Trust, you will need to contact firstname.lastname@example.org
+If you have any concerns about your personal data held by the Amarna Trust, please contact firstname.lastname@example.org.